 Why you Should be Shooting into the Sun

-Silhouettes, while fun, are not what shooting into the sun is all about.
-To really make the most out of the situation, you want to try and shy away from capturing these, and focus more on evenly exposing the skin tones of your subject.
+Silhouettes, whilst fun, are not what shooting into the sun is all about.
+To really make the most out of a situation, you want to try to shy away from capturing these, focusing instead on more evenly exposing the skin tones of your subject.

-Spot metering means that your camera will expose whatever it is in the center of the photo, rather then the whole photo.
-This will likely lead to blown out, overexposed backgrounds, but that’s part of the effect of shooting into the sun.
+Spot metering means that your camera will expose whatever is in the center of the shot, rather then the whole photo.
+This is likely to lead to blown out, overexposed backgrounds but that’s part of the effect of shooting into the sun.

-Now, a lot of people might find the idea of using a flash in the daylight a little bit odd, but it’s actually one of the best times to be using it.
-I personally used an transmitter so that I could send the flash signal to flash a few feet away at the side.
-This produces a lot more natural effect, whilst maintaining some of the natural shadows on the face.
+Now, a lot of people might find the idea of using a flash in daylight a little odd but it’s actually one of the best times to be using it.
+Here I used a transmitter so that I could send the flash signal to flash a few feet away at the side.
+This produces a much more natural effect whilst maintaining some of the natural shadows on the face.
 Take a look:

-I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily, and then moving back to how you want the shot composed.
-Be careful though when shooting on a wide aperture as the depth of field will be very shallow and the slightest movement will send the photo out of focus.
+I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily, then move back to how you want the shot composed.
+Be careful when shooting on a wide aperture though, as the depth of field will be very shallow meaning the slightest movement will send the photo out of focus.

-I actually quite like it when the subject is slightly out of focus, I feel it adds to the effect.
+I actually sometimes quite like it when the subject is slightly out of focus, I feel it adds to the effect.
 Play around and see what works for you.

 Location and Time

-Try to find somewhere a little more interesting then your backgarden.
-Time is one of the most important parts of getting the shot you want, as it dictates how high the sun is in the sky.
-Ideally, you want to have the sun at about head height to really get the best shot as it’ll be easier for your subject to play with it.
+Try to find somewhere a little more interesting than your back garden.
+Time is one of the most important considerations when composing a shot as it dictates how high the sun is in the sky.
+Ideally, you want the sun at about head height to really get the best shot as it’ll be easier for your subject to play with it.

 Depth of Field

-Here are 2 photos, the first was shot at f/4 and a lot of the rapeseed crop is in focus with very little contrast.
+Here are 2 photos: the first was shot at f/4 and a lot of the rapeseed crop is in focus with very little contrast.
 Compare that to my second photo that was shot at f/1.4 and you’ll see that, to the left of the subject the crop is in focus, but after the path all you see is a smooth blur of the bokeh.
 This is a really nice touch and ended up being one of my favourite photos of the set.

 Work with the Surroundings

-Find items that the sun can come through, and get your subject to move so that their body can work with it.
+Find items that the sun can shine through and get your subject to move so that their body can work with it.
 This is a really great way of working basic composition into your photos, improving them greatly.
-Both these photos were taken at ISO 250, f/4.5, at 1/250 of a second.
+Both of these photos were taken at ISO 250, f/4.5, at 1/250 of a second.